-Alessio Scandurra (Observation Mission “Detention Conditions of Adults” at the Antigone Association, Italy) asks
+Alessio Scandurra from Observation Mission “Detention Conditions of Adults” at the Antigone Association in Italy asks:

 We recently had a meeting at the Ministry of Foreign Affairs on a pending bill on asylum/refugee status and procedures for human rights defenders coming from abroad.
 The issue regards the case in which a human rights defender needs to leave his country and go abroad:

 - is Italian legislation adequate to grant him entrance and protection in a reasonable time?